Skip to main content

 All of this is critical to ensure that projects have more certainty in terms of development.
 That is a key plank to enable them to bid in the auctions in a very competitive fashion.
 The support system that the project will come into is quite a competitive option scenario.
 They will bid against each other which will also be a good control on cost coming into the market for us.

 We published an offshore grid policy last April which showed that would centralise the offshore grid in a single offshore transmission system operator.
-This operator is EirGrid which is working very closely with ESB networks to ensure that the development of an appropriate offshore grid strategy fits, in a timely and appropriate fashion, with the development and strengthening of the onshore grid.
+This operator is EirGrid which is working very closely with ESB Networks to ensure that the development of an appropriate offshore grid strategy fits, in a timely and appropriate fashion, with the development and strengthening of the onshore grid.

 Another of the Deputy's questions related to the grid capacity and the timing of works.

 Shaping Our Electricity Future, which was published recently by EirGrid, looks at the development of the entire grid network up until 2030 so it takes on board not just the advent of onshore and offshore renewables and different technologies such as onshore wind, solar, biomass and offshore wind, it also looks at growth in demand and traditional gas and other generation units on the system.
 It does this because we need to take a holistic view of grid development.
-EirGrid and ESB Networks work very closely to ensure that new technologies can be taken on board; the grid is strengthened in the areas that require it, particularly around the greater Dublin area; and that ongoing replacement measures-----
+EirGrid and ESB Networks work very closely to ensure that new technologies can be taken on board; that the grid is strengthened in the areas that require it, particularly around the greater Dublin area; and that ongoing replacement measures-----

 I have a clear question about Shaping Our Electricity Future.
 There is a list of 48 grid reinforcement projects.
 Has EirGrid given the Department a timeline for when they will be completed with dates and, if so, can Mr. Finucane share them with us?